• Products

 • 3 min read

-Buying and selling stocks in the share market (share market) is such a simple activity that almost anyone can do it.
-But it is not everyone’s cup of to turn a profit.
+Buying and selling stocks in the share market is such a simple activity that almost anyone can do it.
+But it is not everyone’s cup of tea to make their investments profitable.
 Turning a profit requires patience, discipline and research.

-Buffett’s two rules of investing are simple to understand at the outset but the profound depth of its meaning is realized after many years of investing and trading.
+Warren Buffett’s two rules of investing are simple to understand at the outset, but the profound depth of their meaning is realised after many years of investing and trading.
 Till you reach that stage, the behaviour of markets would have left you confused about how to avoid losing money.
-In this article, we break it down for you through 10 golden rules.
+This article breaks it down for you through 11 golden rules.

 Though there is no sure-shot formula to success, these rules will ensure that you have a high probability of booking profits in the long run.